itspacrat/cis185_fall_2025/MidtermProject/README.md

 #  WikiCards example Wikipedia API explorer
 ## About
-This project serves as a fun way to look at surface-level details of wikipedia pages for animals.
+This project serves as a fun way to look at surface-level details of wikipedia pages.

 ## Usage
 > [!WARNING]